heroku/pg_lock/README.md

 end
 ```

-One argument will be passed to the block, a hash of values.
+One argument will be passed to the block, a hash.
 You can optionally define a default log for all instances:

 ```ruby
 PgLock::DEFAULT_LOG = ->(data) { puts data.inspect }